CruzanCaramele/MenuDatabase/README.md

 ### CRUD Operations Examples to perform on the database
 1. CREATE
-New Restaurant and called it Pizza Palace: myFirstRestaurant = Restaurant(name = "Pizza Palace") session.add(myFirstRestaurant) sesssion.commit()
+New Restaurant and called it Pizza Palace:

+myFirstRestaurant = Restaurant(name = "Pizza Palace")

+session.add(myFirstRestaurant)

+sesssion.commit()

-New menu item and added it to the Pizza Palace Menu: cheesepizza = menuItem(name="Cheese Pizza", description = "Made with all natural ingredients and fresh mozzarella", course="Entree", price="$8.99", restaurant=myFirstRestaurant) session.add(cheesepizza) session.commit()
+New menu item and added it to the Pizza Palace Menu:

+cheesepizza = menuItem(name="Cheese Pizza", description = "Made with all natural ingredients and fresh mozzarella",

+course="Entree", price="$8.99", restaurant=myFirstRestaurant)

+session.add(cheesepizza)

+session.commit()

 2. READ
-Read out information in our database using the query method in SQLAlchemy: firstResult = sesson.query(Restaurant).first() firstResult.name
+Read out information in our database using the query method in SQLAlchemy:

+firstResult = sesson.query(Restaurant).first()

+firstResult.name

 items = session.query(MenuItem).all()

 for item in items:
     print item.name

 3. UPDATE
 In order to update and existing entry in our database, we must execute the following commands:

 	Find Entry

 	Reset value(s)

 	Add to session

 	Execute session.commit()

-Find the veggie burger that belonged to the Urban Burger restaurant by executing the following query: veggieBurgers = session.query(MenuItem).filter_by(name= 'Veggie Burger') for veggieBurger in veggieBurgers:
+Find the veggie burger that belonged to the Urban Burger restaurant by executing the following query:

+veggieBurgers = session.query(MenuItem).filter_by(name= 'Veggie Burger')

+for veggieBurger in veggieBurgers:

     print veggieBurger.id

     print veggieBurger.price

     print veggieBurger.restaurant.name

     print "\n"
 Update the price of the veggie burger to $2.99:

 UrbanVeggieBurger = session.query(MenuItem).filter_by(id=8).one()

 UrbanVeggieBurger.price = '$2.99'

 session.add(UrbanVeggieBurger)

 session.commit()

 4. DELETE
+5.
 To delete an item from our database we must follow the following steps:

 	Find the entry

 	Session.delete(Entry)

 	Session.commit()
-Delete spinach Ice Cream from our Menu Items database with the following operations: spinach = session.query(MenuItem).filter_by(name = 'Spinach Ice Cream').one() session.delete(spinach) session.commit()